vmware/vic/tests/manual-test-cases/Group5-Functional-Tests/5-22-NFS-Volume.md

 # Expected Outcome:
-* Step 1 will pass VCH creation but should fail in mounting the read only NFS mount poin
+* Step 1 will pass VCH creation but should fail in mounting the read only NFS mount point
 * Step 2 should result in error with the following error message:
 ```
 Error response from daemon: No volume store named (${nfsReadOnlyVolumeStore}) exists